alessiobb3b/CoinFlippingbyTelephoneFairness/README.md

 user@opDistro:~$ sudo chmod -R 777 <directoryWhereTheScriptAre>
 ```

 ## Maybe you are asking to yourself...
-Why did you do all of this?
+Why did I do all of this?

 I've done this as a part of my bachelor thesis on *Cryptographical fair protocols*.
 I'm a student of *Information engineering* in the University of L'Aquila (Italy).
 I hope someone will find this useful, also because I was looking for a Blum fairness implementation and I've found nothing about that.